Cyril-Grl/gc_wvcp_instances/README.md

 The repertory reduction contains for each graph all vertices that can be delete from the graph because they have no impact on the problem (low weight/degree).

+The repertory reduction_n2 contains for each graph all vertices that can be delete from the graph because their neighbors share the same neighbor and its weight is equal or higher (first number is the vertex that can be deleted because it can take the color of the second number/vertex without impacting the score or the coloring or other vertices)

 To add theses instances to your project :